 Methodology in Practice

 The course Research Design encompasses a mandatory ‘Methodology in Practice’ (MiP) week, which is intended to provide students with hands-on training in the ethnographic method.
-The MIP week kicks off with a mandatory plagiarism and authenticity test, at Leiden University.
-After that, the MiP week schedules a four-day stay in Amsterdam that will demand a full-time participation (Tuesday - Friday).
+The MiP week will take place in October, and lasts four full days (including evenings) from Monday morning until Thursday evening, with two additional sessions on Friday at daytime.
 Typically, mornings will be used for short lectures in methodology and ethics, while afternoons will be dedicated to individual methodological exercises, which are then evaluated in the evenings.
 Further details will be announced in early September.

 Mode of instruction